Updated April 2025 — UK & London Rates

 Excludes land, planning, architect & engineer fees.
 Substructure varies by site conditions.
 VAT at 20% — self-build may qualify for zero-rating.

-Our free stamp duty calculator 2025 covers SDLT (England & Northern Ireland), LBTT (Scotland) and LTT (Wales) — updated for rates effective 1 April 2025.
-Calculate stamp duty for first-time buyers, home movers, buy-to-let and second homes (additional property surcharge), and limited company purchases.
+Our free stamp duty calculator 2025 covers SDLT (England and Northern Ireland), LBTT (Scotland) and LTT (Wales).
+Calculate stamp duty for first-time buyers, home movers, buy-to-let purchases and limited company acquisitions.
+Rates are updated for 1 April 2025.
 Enter your purchase price below for an instant banded breakdown.

 Rates shown are effective from 1 April 2025.
 The temporary SDLT nil-rate band increase ended 31 March 2025.
 Standard rates have reverted.
 Always confirm with your solicitor before exchange.